jephthai/OpenPasswordFilter/README.md

     Summer2015
     ...

 Passwords in `opfmatch.txt` will be tested for full matches, and those in `opfcont.txt` will be tested for a partial match.
 This is useful for rejecting any password containing poison strings such as `password` and `welcome`.
 I recommend constructing a list of bad seeds, then using hashcat rules to build `opfcont.txt` with the sort of leet mangling users are likely to try, like so:

 `hashcat -r /usr/share/hashcat/rules/Incisive-leetspeak.rule --stdout word | tr A-Z a-z | sort | uniq > opfcont.txt`

-Bear in mind that if you use a unix like system to create your wordlists, the line terminators will need changing to Windows format:
+Bear in mind that if you use a unix like system to create your wordlists, the line terminators will need changing to Windows
+format:

 `unix2dos opfcont.txt`

 If the service fails to start, it's likely an error ingesting the wordlists, and the line number of the problem entry will be written to the Application event log.

+Or you can skip all this and use one of the installers.
+The filter DLL bitness must match the OS, so choose correctly. .Net 3.5 is still required and the installer won't handle installing it for you because Visual Studio packaging a bootstrap package for that version has been broken since 2008 and I didn't have the patience to roll a custom action to test the OS version and go down the appropriate installation path (DISM vs .exe).
+I also can't set the reboot flag in the MSI with Visual Studio, so you'll have to manually do that as well, but it still saves some significant legwork.

+The installers include lists.
+The match list is rockyou.txt with every line less than ten characters stripped out, lowered, sorted, and de-duped.
+The other was made as described above with hashcat rules from a seed set containing some dumb words I've seen people base passwords on as well as some terms specific to my employer and their industry.

 If all has gone well, reboot your DC and test by using the normal GUI password reset function to choose a password that is on your forbidden list.